 2.21.1 If the authorising officer considers it necessary for an authorisation to continue they may renew it for a further period, beginning with the day when the authorisation would have expired but for the renewal.
-They must consider the matter again taking into account the content and value of the investigation and the information so far obtained.
+They must consider the matter again taking into account the content and value of the investigation and the information so far obtained, considering the same criteria as for new applications (see 2.13 above).
 Renewed authorisations will normally be for a period of up to three months for covert directed surveillance or 12 months in the case of CHIS, one month in the case of juvenile CHIS.
 Authorisations may be renewed more than once, provided they are considered again and continue to meet the criteria for authorisation.
 Applications for the renewal of an authorisation for covert directed surveillance or CHIS authorisation must be made on the appropriate form (see 2.18).